Mathnerd314/stroscot/docs/Types.md

 # Error: cannot convert
 ```

-vtables such as C++ and Jva seem like a mistake, so we'll skip inheritance.
+vtables such as C++ and Java seem like a mistake, so we'll skip inheritance.